Patkolino/CurrencyConverter-React/README.md

 # Currency Converter App

-A simple and efficient currency converter built with React, allowing users to convert between multiple currencies -  exchange rates are **fixed** as they are not fetched real-time at this moment.
+A simple and efficient currency converter built with React allows users to convert between multiple currencies - exchange rates are **fixed** as they are not fetched in real-time.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).